NcepuQiaoTing/CertDW/README.md

 CertDW: Towards Certified Dataset Ownership Verification via Conformal Prediction =
 This is the official implementation of our paper CertDW: Towards Certified Dataset Ownership Verification via Conformal Prediction.
-This research project is developed based on Python 3.8 and Pytorch, created by [TingQiao](https://github.com/NcepuQiaoTing) and [Yiming Li](https://liyiming.tech/).
+This research project is developed based on Python 3.8 and Pytorch, created by [Ting Qiao](https://github.com/NcepuQiaoTing) and [Yiming Li](https://liyiming.tech/).

 Reference
 -